Wisconsin worried about spike in virus cases due to election

 Caleb Andersen, 40, said he was concerned that holding the election would wipe out any progress Wisconsin had made in slowing the spread of the virus.
 Andersen worked at one of Milwaukee’s five polling places, where he said 3,800 people voted.
 He said he feels certain he was exposed despite all efforts at safety.

-Anderson blamed Republicans.
+Andersen blamed Republicans.

 “I don’t see them as a political party as much as I see them as a death cult,” he said.
 “That is not hyperbole.
 I am actually struggling to consider them as human.
 I am shaking with rage right now.”